rossumai/fuzzy-vendor-matching-webhook-python/README.md

-# Elis Vendor Matching Connector
+# Example Elis Vendor Matching Connector

 The connector matches extracted vendor name, address and VAT ID against a vendor database.
 Any of these data is sufficient for the right vendor match.